 - Cook the shallots and garlic on low for 20-25 minutes (stirring occasionally) until browned and crispy, making sure not to burn.

-- In a small bowl, add minced onion, red pepper, kosher salt, chili powder, and paprika.
-Mix together.
+- In a small bowl, add minced onion, red pepper, kosher salt, chili powder, and paprika to create your seasoning mixture.

-- Place a fine-mesh strainer over the bowl and pour the garlic mixture into the strainer, letting the oil drain in with the seasonings.
-Mix the oil with the seasonings while the shallots and garlic cool and crisp slightly.
+- Place a fine-mesh strainer over the bowl and pour the hot garlic mixture into the strainer, letting the oil drain in with the seasonings.
+Leave the hot shallots and garlic in the strainer and set aside to cool.

-- Once the garlic and shallots have cooled (after 20-30 minutes), add them to the oil and mix.
+- Once the garlic and shallots have cooled (after 20-30 minutes), add them to the oil mixture and stir.

 - Add chili oil to a clean jar with a tight-fitting lid.
 Store at room temperature for up to 30 days.
 Stir well before serving.